iamzinzi/simple_shell/README.md

 ### Project Overview:
-The shell will be compiled using this- gcc -Wall -Werror -Wextra -pedantic *.c -o hsh The program output must have the exact same output as sh (/bin/sh) as well as the exact same error output.
+The shell will be compiled using this- `gcc -Wall -Werror -Wextra -pedantic *.c -o hsh` The program output must have the exact same output as `sh` (`/bin/sh`) as well as the exact same error output.
-The only difference is when you print an error, the name of the program must be equivalent to your argv[0].
+The only difference is when you print an error, the name of the program must be equivalent to your `argv[0]`.

 ### Project Requirements:
-* Allowed editors: vi, vim, emacs
+* Allowed editors: `vi`, `vim`, `emacs`
 * All your files will be compiled on Ubuntu 14.04 LTS
-* Your C programs and functions will be compiled with gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic
+* Your C programs and functions will be compiled with `gcc 4.8.4` using the flags `-Wall -Werror -Wextra` and `-pedantic`
 * All your files should end with a new line
-* A README.md file, at the root of the folder of the project is mandatory
+* A `README.md` file, at the root of the folder of the project is mandatory
 * Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl
 * No more than 5 functions per file
 * All your header files should be include guarded